TerranMechworks/mech3doc/docs/mechlib-archives.md

 I describe [all nodes](nodes.md) separately, since the structures are rather large.
 As a quick refresher, all nodes share a base structure, and then have node type specific data.

+I also describe [mesh data structures in GameZ](gamez-files.md#meshes_mw), since they are largely the same.

 ## Investigation (PM)

-It is currently not known how to read expansion model data.
-The data structures seem to have changed.
-The format value is the same as the base game.
+The expansion files are similar to the base game, however many data structures around the nodes have changed.

+### Format and version

+Both of these files are four (4) bytes long, and can be read as either a u32 or i32.
+The format value is always one (1).
 The version value is 41 for the expansion.

+### Materials

+Materials are read exactly the same as the base game.

+### Model files

+Model files are ready the same way as the base game, but many data structures are different.
+Note that while in the base game, only 3D object nodes are allowed, in the expansion both 3D object nodes and LOD (level of detail) nodes are present.

+I describe [all nodes](nodes.md) separately, since the structures are rather large and shared with GameZ files.

+I also describe [mesh data structures in GameZ](gamez-files.md#meshes_pm), since they are largely the same.

 ## In-game use